 The symptoms of the cold type arthritis include acute pain that has fixed spots and difficulties in stretching and bending.
 The pain will increase in cold weather.
 The symptoms of heat type arthritis include red and swollen joints that feel scorching hot and cannot be touched, as well as limited movement because of the pains.
 The symptoms of the damp type of arthritis include dull pains that move around without a fixed spot, with the pain increasing on wet and windy days.

-Acupuncture and Chinese herbal medicine for oral and local application can treat different types of arthritis by expelling pathogenic wind, clearing away cold, removing dampness and clearing up heat.
+Acupuncture and Chinese herbal medicine for oral and local application may be able to treat different types of arthritis by expelling pathogenic wind, clearing away cold, removing dampness and clearing up heat.
 All this will help to remove obstruction in meridians and improve local circulation, therefore can decrease inflammation in surrounding soft tissue, as well as repair the cartilage lining and arrest the development of bony spurs, which will result in stopping the pain and promoting recovery.

 Studies show that acupuncture can stimulate the body to release endorphins (natural pain-killers), and produce natural steroids (anti-inflammatory hormone) that reduce pain and inflammation.

 Chinese herbal medicine has proven to be effective for relieving pain, as well as nourishing and strengthening the joints.
 It has been used by millions of people for thousands of years.

 Acupuncture and Chinese herbal medicine can also be used on an ongoing basis to prevent re-occurrence of arthritis.
-In addition, guidance will be given to practice special TCM exercises and proper diets, which will make the treatment more effective.
-Abolition of symptoms and restoration of joint function are the ultimate aim of this treatment, without undesirable side effects or the need for surgery.
+In addition, guidance will be given to practise special TCM exercises and proper diets, with the abolition of symptoms and restoration of joint function being the ultimate aim of this treatment.

-Using acupuncture and Chinese herbs in treating arthritis has proven to achieve excellent results.
+Using acupuncture and Chinese herbs in helping with arthritis has proven to achieve excellent results.
 At our clinic, Dr. Xing has helped many patients with arthritis relieve themselves from their condition, and lead healthy lives again.